The Speech from the Throne marks the return of Parliament

 At the opening of a session of Parliament, all eyes turn to the Red Chamber where an ancient tradition takes place.

 Read in the Senate Chamber, the Speech from the Throne is an integral part of the opening of a new session of Parliament.
 It takes place after an election or when Parliament resumes following a prorogation.
-(There is no Speech from the Throne after an adjournment or parliamentary break.)

 The governor general, who represents the Monarch in Canada, presides over this solemn and formal ceremony.
-Former prime ministers and Supreme Court justices are also invited to attend.

 This page contains everything you need to know about the Speech from the Throne ceremony.

 The Senate and the House of Commons can’t open a parliamentary session on their own authority.

 No public business can be conducted by the Senate or the House until after the Speech from the Throne is read.